Car GPS buying guide: Compare in-car GPS and hybrid dash cams

 - In-car GPS prices generally range from $100 to $400, although some high-end, sophisticated systems can cost upwards of $1,500.

 The GPS or Global Positioning System is a satellite-based navigation system that uses a network of orbiting satellites to transmit maps and directions directly to your GPS unit.
 The system is maintained by the United States Department of Defense.

 GPS allows you to determine your location from anywhere in the world with a GPS signal to four or more satellites.
 You can use a GPS device to access up-to-date maps and get accurate directions to your desired location.

-What types of car GPS devices are available?
+Types of car GPS devices